CAFM-Blog.de | The dark side of CAFM and SAP: What nobody tells you

 Overall, it becomes clear: the decision between CAFM and SAP has far-reaching financial consequences for companies.
 A careful analysis of the potential costs and effort for each solution is essential — because ultimately, every organization must ensure that its investments make sense both in the short and long term.

 The integration of operational management systems is a crucial aspect when companies choose between CAFM and SAP.
 While both systems offer a variety of functions, the complexity of integration can reveal significant differences.
-Upon closer examination, it quickly becomes clear that these two solutions not only vary in their features but also in how they can be integrated into existing corporate structures.
+Upon closer examination, it quickly becomes clear that these two solutions vary not only in their features but also in how they can be integrated into existing corporate structures.
 A key point here is the flexibility of integration.

 In contrast, the implementation of SAP often requires extensive customization and deep interventions in existing processes.
 A study by McKinsey shows that 65% of companies had difficulties successfully integrating their SAP system, often leading to costly delays.
-Furthermore, many companies are forced to bring in external Consultants to manage the complex integration requirements.
+Furthermore, many companies are forced to bring in external consultant to handle the complex integration requirements.
 In this context, it is not surprising that, according to a survey by the business association BVMW, almost 55% of the companies surveyed stated that they had to budget for additional costs for integration services.

 • Flexibility: CAFM systems offer high flexibility in adapting to specific needs.